 The Ethereum Network went live on July 30, 2015.
 Unlike other digital assets, such as Bitcoin, which are solely created through a progressive mining process, 72.0 million ETH were created in connection with the launch of the Ethereum Network.
-At the time of the network launch, a non-profit called the

-Ethereum Foundation was the sole organization dedicated to protocol development.
+At the time of the network launch, a non-profit called the Ethereum Foundation was the sole organization dedicated to protocol development.

 The Ethereum Network is decentralized in that it does not require governmental authorities or financial institution intermediaries to create, transmit, or determine the value of ETH.
 Rather, following the initial distribution of ETH, ETH is created, burned, and allocated by the Ethereum Network protocol through a process that is currently subject to an issuance and burn rate.
-The value of ETH is determined by the supply of and demand for ETH on the Digital Asset Trading Platforms or in private enduser-to-end-user transactions.
+The value of ETH is determined by the supply of and demand for ETH on the Digital Asset Exchanges or in private end-user-to-end-user transactions.

 New ETH are created and rewarded to the validators of a block in the Ethereum Blockchain for verifying transactions.
 The Ethereum Blockchain is effectively a decentralized database that includes all blocks that have been validated, and it is updated to include new blocks as they are validated.
-Each ETH transaction is broadcast to the Ethereum Network and, when included in a block, recorded in the Ethereum Blockchain.
-As each new block records outstanding ETH transactions, and outstanding transactions are settled and validated through such recording, the Ethereum Blockchain represents a complete, transparent and unbroken history of all transactions of the Ethereum Network.
+Each ETH transaction is broadcast to the Ethereum Network and, when included in a block, is defined in the Financial Accounting Standards Board Accounting Standards Codification Master Glossary.
+The "Digital Asset Exchange Market" is the global exchange market for the trading of ETH, which consists of transactions on electronic Digital Asset Exchanges.
+A "Digital Asset Exchange" is an electronic marketplace where exchange participants may trade, buy and sell ETH based on bid-ask trading.
+The largest Digital Asset Exchanges are online and typically trade on a 24-hour basis, publishing transaction price and volume data.